 • Promotion of the development of competitive and liquid markets at both sides of the interconnection points.

-The Network Code shall specify that Interconnection Agreements are communicated to the concerned NRAs upon establishment and amendment, and at the NRAs request.
+The Network Code shall specify that Interconnection Agreements are communicated to the concerned NRAs at the NRAs request.

 Should a TSO request it, a dispute resolution can take place with the involvement of the concerned NRAs.
 If NRAs cannot agree on a common position, the Agency will take necessary measures, according to the relevant provisions of the Agency Regulation.

-The Network Code shall outline a framework for Interconnection Agreements, including a minimum set of requirements, to be understood as a “model template” setting a mandatory basis for such agreements.
+The Network Code shall outline a framework for Interconnection Agreements, including a minimum set of requirements, setting a mandatory basis for such agreements.

-Furthermore, the Network Code shall provide for a “standard Interconnection Agreement”, setting rules on each of the above topics, to be used as a default agreement, should the TSOs fail to reach mutual agreement on any of these, within a period of 12 months
+Furthermore, the Network Code shall provide for a set of rules on each of the topics described below, to be used as recommended rules, should the TSOs fail to reach mutual agreement on any of these, within a period of 18 months from the adoption of the Network Code or the commence of the commercial operation of an Interconnection Point (whichever is last).

-For both the model template for interconnection agreements and the standard interconnection agreement, the Network Code shall address the following aspects:
+In respect of IAs the Network Code shall address the following aspects:

 Development and Modification of interconnection agreements: The Network Code shall establish how interconnection agreements are to be elaborated between TSOs and shall outline a transparent process for the modification of such agreements.